Advanced Software Exploitation

 Learn how to discover and exploit software vulnerabilities.

-Formerly known as the Advanced Vulnerability Discovery and Exploit Development course, the Ptrace Security’s Advanced Software Exploitation course offers security professionals an opportunity to test and develop their skills like never before.
-During this class, attendees will be provided with the latest techniques and tools to discover vulnerabilities and use them to develop reliable exploits for a wide range of software including complex Windows applications, interpreted languages, Web browsers, and critical Microsoft services.
+The Advanced Software Exploitation (ASE) course offers security professionals an opportunity to test and develop their skills like never before.
+During this course, students will learn to identify common vulnerabilities and then use them to develop exploits for a wide range of software applications, including popular Windows applications, interpreted languages, and Web browsers.

-In the first half of the course, attendees will use reverse engineering, source code auditing, and fuzz testing to attack a wide variety of applications (many of which are critical for a successful penetration test) and then use the latest exploitation techniques available today to develop a reliable exploit for Windows 7, Windows 8.1 and Windows 10.
+In the first half of the course, attendees will use fuzzing, reverse engineering, and source code auditing, to attack a wide variety of applications (e.g. iTunes, Firefox, Vulnserver, etc.) and then use proven exploitation techniques to develop an exploit for one of the VMs (Windows 7, Windows 8.1 and Windows 10).

-In the second half of the course, the focus will shift from classic to advanced exploitation techniques.
-Attendees will learn how to escape from the Java sandbox, how to circumvent ASLR without pointer leaks, how to use precise heap spraying and how to bypass the Enhanced Mitigation Experience Toolkit (EMET).
+Then, in the second half of the course, the focus will shift from classic vulnerabilities to more advanced ones.
+In this section, students will learn how to escape Java sandbox using a type confusion vulnerability, how to circumvent the ASLR without pointer leaks, and how to use precise heap spraying, just to name a few.

 Welcome!